 1. Repay debt sooner

 Taking out a debt consolidation loan may help put you on a faster track to total payoff, especially if you have significant credit card debt.
-Credit cards don’t have a set timeline for completely paying off a balance.
-A consolidation loan, on the other hand, has fixed payments every month with a clear beginning and end to the loan.
+Credit cards don’t have a set timeline for paying off a balance, but a consolidation loan has fixed payments every month with a clear beginning and end to the loan.

 Takeaway: Repaying your debt faster means you may pay less interest overall.
 In addition, the quicker your debt is paid off, the sooner you can start putting more money toward other goals, such as an emergency or retirement fund.